Encyclopedia of fire safety

 Step 4: Conclusion

-Given that the Arduino Uno code will send SMS messages and ring your phone in just five seconds after someone breaks into your house, I guess you will have enough time to call the police.
-Of course, the siren will scare off thieves and your home or other premises will become safer with the help of this article.
+Considering that the Arduino Uno code will send SMS messages and call your phone in just five seconds after someone breaks into your house, I assume that you will have enough time to call the police.
+Of course, the siren will scare away thieves and your home or other premises will become safer with the help of this article.

-Over the past decade, car thefts have occupied one of the most important places in the structure of crimes committed in the world.
-This is due not so much to the specific weight of this category of theft in relation to the total number of crimes, but to the significance of the damage caused due to the high cost of cars.
-The weak effectiveness of the measures taken in the field of combating vehicle theft by the end of the 90s led to the creation of stable groups specializing in the commission of these crimes and having the distinctive features of organized crime; you've probably heard the term "black auto business".
-The car park of European states is annually missing ≈ 2% of cars that become the subject of criminal encroachments.
-Therefore, I got the idea to make a gsm alarm for my car based on Arduino Uno.
+Over the past decade, car theft has occupied one of the most important places in the structure of crimes committed in the world.
+This is due not so much to the specific weight of this category of theft relative to the total number of crimes, but to the significance of the damage caused due to the high cost of cars.
+The weak effectiveness of the measures taken in the field of combating the theft of motor vehicles by the end of the 90s led to the creation of stable groups specializing in the commission of these crimes and having the hallmarks of organized crime; you've probably heard the term "black car business".
+The car park of European states annually misses ≈ 2% of cars that become the subject of criminal encroachments.
+So I got the idea to make a gsm alarm for my car based on Arduino Uno.

 We must choose the heart of our system.
-In my opinion, there is nothing better for such signaling than the Arduino Uno.
-The main criterion is a sufficient number of pins and a price.
+In my opinion, for such signaling, there is nothing better than the Arduino Uno.
+The main criterion is a sufficient number of "pins" and the price.

 Microcontroller - ATmega328